 Sound absorption is a key concept in room acoustics.
-What is desired is to reduce the energy content of a sound wave, which means in practice converting sound energy to heat in a material.
-The process is described by saying that the sound is absorbed in the material.
+The goal is to reduce the energy of sound waves, which translates into converting sound energy to heat in a material.
+By this process, the sound can be said to be absorbed in the material.

-Indoors and at workplaces where many people are present, sound absorbers in the form of false ceilings, screens, baffles, furniture, curtains, carpets, plants, etc., are often used.
+In indoor environments and workspaces where many people are present, sound absorbers often take the form of false ceilings, screens, baffles, furniture, curtains, carpets, plants, etc.

-Absorbers are used to prevent sound from spreading through a room.
-In this way, the reverberation in a room is made briefer, which in most cases contributes to a better workplace environment.
+Sound absorbers are used to prevent sound from spreading across a room.
+In this way, the reverberation in the room is made briefer, which in most cases contributes to a better work environment.